Home About Us Contact Us

 • Paid wi-fi

 Virgin Atlantic has built a reputation for creating a more relaxed and friendly on-board experience.
-You will have a warm experience with the cabin crew, who deal with you more informally, which is quite convenient for a long-haul flight.
-You will enjoy an in-seat entertainment screen with over 300 hours of entertaining programs or TV shows.
+It is known for providing friendly, relaxed cabin service that many travelers appreciate on long-haul flights.
+Flyers enjoy an in-seat entertainment screen with hundreds of hours of movies, TV shows, music, and games.

 British Airways has upgraded its economy class over the years.
-Recently, BA has added the World Traveler and World Traveler Plus in its economy cabin class.
+BA has refreshed many World Traveller cabins with newer seats and cabin systems.
 Through these upgrades, the airline has added features such as larger entertainment screens and wider seats across many aircraft.

 Premium Economy British Airways vs Virgin Atlantic: Who is the Winner?